ScribbleGhost/Extract-and-remove-embedded-subtitles-from-MKV-files/README.md

 - In SABnzbd go to SABnzbd config ➜ Folders ➜ Set a folder where you want to have your custom scripts.

 - Place this script in the SABnzbd scripts folder.
-- In SABnzbd go to SABnzbd config ➜ Categories ➜ From the drop-down menu for the movies/tv category select the **.bat** script (not the .py).
+- In SABnzbd go to SABnzbd config ➜ Categories ➜ From the drop-down menu for the movies/tv category select the **.py** script.
 - Save (you need to save for each category).

 **3. Make Radarr and Sonarr import extra files**